SNRC64/SNRCWARE/README.md

-Skywave Schedules.
+# Skywave Schedules
-CSV of EiBi Frequency List for Skywave Schedules App.
+- CSV of EiBi Frequency List for Skywave Schedules App
-Non-commerical use only.
+- Non-commerical use only
-Fork for update base.